MicrosoftDocs/WSL/commandline/WinLX/faq.md

 ![](media/distro.png)

-> **Note:** You can also access your local machine’s filesystem from within the Linux Bash shell – you’ll find your local drives mounted under the `/mnt` folder.
+You can also access your local machine’s filesystem from within the Linux Bash shell – you’ll find your local drives mounted under the `/mnt` folder.
 For example, your `C:` drive is mounted under `/mnt/c`:

 ![](media/ls.png)

+### How does this work?
+See the [refrence page](.reference.md) for more details about the underlying technology.

 ### Why would I use WinLX rather than Linux in a VM?
 WinLX requires far fewer resources (CPU, memory and storage) than a full virtualized machine environment.
 WinLX also allows you to run Linux tools and apps alongside your Windows command-line, desktop and store apps, enabling you to use the tools you need on the files on your local machine.